List of Bungo Stray Dogs characters: Ichiyō Higuchi

 Named after Ichiyō Higuchi.
-She is a member of the Port Mafia and a subordinate of Akutagawa, who she greatly admires.
+She is a member of the Port Mafia and a subordinate of Akutagawa, whom she greatly admires to the point of obsession.
+She often fantasizes about being helpful to Akutagwa while blushing, and flings into near-murderous jealousy when she suspects he has a relationship with a woman (who later turns out of the Akutagawa's sister).
 Although the nature of her ability is yet to be confirmed, she is shown to be physically capable and possesses formidable fighting skills.
 She is very skilled with firearms and prefers to wield a set of double pistols.